loadsmile/odin-recipes/README.md

 **Basic Recipe Website:**

 This project is a basic recipe website built using HTML.
-It serves as a platform for practicing and showcasing your HTML skills while creating a collection of your favorite recipes.
+It serves as a platform for practicing and showcasing my HTML skills while creating a collection of my favorite recipes.

 **Project Overview:**